Nordstrom Anniversary Sale: Top Picks on Shoes and Boots

 If you've saved your favorite picks to your Wish List, you can check out faster with that coveted sale price.
 Additionally, check out the luxury deals on designer women's clothing and shoes now at the Nordstrom Surprise Sale.

-Shop shoe deals at the Nordstrom Anniversary Sale and browse through ET Style's fave picks.
+Shop shoe deals at the Nordstrom Anniversary Sale and browse through ET Style's fave picks below.

+This bootie has a lug sole and slender straps that encompass the iconic Tory Burch logo.

 A versatile white low-top sneaker, featuring Tory Burch's iconic logo.

-The UGG Classic Femme Toggle Wedge Boots are on sale at The Nordstrom Anniversary Sale.
-Get them while supplies last.

-These Vince Camuto Derika Leather Boots are perfect for the upcoming fall/winter season.
+These Vince Camuto Derika leather boots are perfect for the upcoming fall and winter season.
+These fab boots come in both black and honey in suede.

 Don't miss out on this deal on the classic Hunter rain boot.